-- ✤ A maximum of one course from the Open Electives is allowed in each of Semesters III and IV.
-Total number of credits in Open Electives in the entire M.Sc. programme cannot be less than 4 and more than 8. - A maximum of 8 extra credits can be taken during the entire M.Sc. duration. - Further restrictions may be imposed for a particular term on a case-by-case basis depending on different constraints. - ✤ Introductory Astronomy in Open Elective is not open to students who have opted for Astrophysics and Astronomy I.
+- 1. A maximum of one course each from the Open Electives is allowed in each of Semesters III and IV.
+Total number of credits in Open Electives cannot be more than 8. - 2.
+A maximum of 8 extra credits can be taken during the entire MSc duration. - 3.
+Further restrictions may be imposed for a particular term on a case-by-case basis depending on different constraints. - 4.
+Introductory Astronomy in Open Elective is not open to students who have opted for Astrophysics and Astronomy I.